learning-collin/learning-collin.github.io/pages/resources/books/books.md

 - Design Patterns (by the Gang of Four)
 - Code Complete
 - Cracking the Coding Interview
+- The Pragmatic Programmer: From Journeyman to Master

 ## JavaScript
 - Secrets of the JavaScript Ninja